Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 Please note:

-• The guide can have their own preference of which route to take – this might not correspond exactly to the described route
+• The guide can have their preference of which route to take – this might not correspond exactly to the described route

 • An extra night in Aguas Calientes can be easily arranged if you let us know in advance, so we can change the date of your train ticket for the following day